syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Azure-App-Service-Linux.md

         }
         else
         {
-            ViewBag.Message = string.Format("Please choose Word format document to convert to Image");
+            ViewBag.Message = string.Format("Please choose Word format document to convert to image");
         }
     }
     else
     {
-        ViewBag.Message = string.Format("Browse a Word document and then click the button to convert as a Image document");
+        ViewBag.Message = string.Format("Browse a Word document and then click the button to convert as a image document");
     }
     return View("Index");
 }